rchain/rchain/node/README.md

 ## 1. Overview

-At the moment, you can execute node in two separate modes:
+At the moment, you can execute node in three separate modes:

 1. REPL
+2. EVAL
-2. P2P
+3. P2P

 In REPL mode users have the ability to execute Rho-lang commands in a REPL environment, which will be evaluated by the Rho-lang interpreter.
 Note that at the moment - in REPL mode - no node-to-node communication is possible.

+EVAL mode allows users run Rholang that is stored in a plain text file (filename.rho).
+In this mode the node wil lmake a directory on the local system available to the interpreter as a location where Rholang contracts can be executed.

 In P2P mode, node will instantiate a peer-to-peer network.
 It will either connect to some already existing node in the network (called bootstrap node) or will create a new network (essentailly acting as bootstrap node).